Linuxfabrik/monitoring-plugins/check-plugins/by-ssh/README.md

                         stderr-file,expected-retc".
   -u, --username USERNAME
                         SSH: Username.
+Default: root --verbose             Makes this plugin verbose during the operation.
+Useful for debugging and seeing what's going on under the hood.
+Default: False
-Default: root -w, --warning WARN    WARN threshold for single numeric return values.
+  -w, --warning WARN    WARN threshold for single numeric return values.
                         Supports Nagios ranges.
 Example: `@10:20` alerts if STDOUT is in range 10..20.